embrace-io/embrace-docs/content/android/integration/add-embrace-sdk.md

 }
 ```

-Then, apply the Embrace swazzler plugin in your app's `build.gradle` file.
+Then, apply the Embrace swazzler plugin in your `app/build.gradle` file.
 Also, specify that the Embrace SDK uses Java 8 features with the `compileOptions` settings.

 ```groovy
 apply plugin: 'com.android.application'